ninagris/Toggle-Untoggle/README.md

 Don’t check this box when processing composite images unless you also have a separate nucleus channel provided with matching unique IDs.
 Composite images will be treated as containing only the segmentation channel, but using composite raw images as an input can substantially improve segmentation performance.

-11. **Segmentation Channel Color:**
+11. **Segmentation Channel Colour:**
-The color of the segmentation channel for display (choose from dropdown).
-The color is only used for the isualization purposes.
+The colour of the segmentation channel for display (choose from dropdown).
+The colour is only used for the isualization purposes.
 12. **Lower Percentile of Pixel Intensities for Segmentation Marker Channel:**
 Any intensity below this percentile is mapped to 0 (black).
 Contrast adjustments are for visualization only; fluorescence intensity is extracted from the original images that you input.
 13. **Upper Percentile of Pixel Intensities for Segmentation Marker Channel:**